rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 ## Internet layer and IP protocol

-The key protocol at network layer is Internet Protocol (IP).
+The key protocol at the network layer is Internet Protocol (IP).
 An IP packet consists of the payload and a header.
 A real-life analogy would be a letter: the header is the envelope while the payload is the contents of the letter.